IN WHICH I deal with one type of bully.

 And should I have been scared of a bully who wasn’t much bigger than me?
 No, but I was.
 Ridiculous as this sounds, I had no idea how to handle him.

 Dickie Shears was a dirty blond boy with a gruff voice and a prominent widow’s peak that made him look like a golden-crowned flying fox I once saw on the cover of All About Bats.
 He hung out at the school bus stop and chased me around trees and clumps of other kids.
 One time during a pursuit, I fell on the newly paved macadam road and skinned my knee so badly I still have the scar.
-I limped around for a week but what I remember was not the pain, but the other kids imitating me.
+I limped around for a week but what I remember most was not the pain, but the other kids imitating me.
 My mother was more upset about my ripped pants than hearing about my run-in, so I had to tell her what happened twice.

 After yelling at me about the impossibility of mending my pants, she helpfully mentioned that if I just prayed for this misguided “Shears child,” Jesus would protect me.